NCAlgebra/NC/DOCUMENTATION/README.md

     NCReplaceAll[c**a**b**d, rule]
     NCReplaceAll[1 + 2 a**b**c, rule ]

-produces the results one would expect:
+produce the results one would expect:

     c**c
     c**c